uzairrp/IR-SearchEngine/README.md

-# Search Engine with Web Analytics
+# 🔎 Search Engine with Web Analytics
-# IR Project
+### 📚 Information Retrieval Project

-This projects contains the code for treating raw, real-world data and preparing it for a search engine.
-It also contains the startup Flask files for developing a web application.
+This project contains the code for processing raw, real-world text data and preparing it for a **search engine**.
+It also includes the initial **Flask setup** for a simple web application interface.

-The Notebook is structured into three main parts, each dedicated to a distinct stage of processing textual data for indexing and ranking.
-It is designed to analyze textual files, create searchable indices, and rank results based on relevance.
+The Jupyter Notebook is divided into **three main parts**, each handling a different stage of textual data processing — from cleaning to indexing and ranking.

+---

-## Analysis
+## 📊 Analysis

 This section focuses on processing raw text data.
 It involves:

-    * Reading text files from a specified directory.
+- 📂 Reading text files from a specified directory

-    * Cleaning and tokenizing the text.
+- 🧹 Cleaning and tokenizing the text

-    * Extracting metadata (such as titles or headings).
+- 🏷️ Extracting metadata (such as titles or headings)

-    * Performing Named Entity Recognition (NER)/keyword extraction.
+- 🧠 Performing Named Entity Recognition (NER) / keyword extraction

+---

-## Indexing
+## 🧱 Indexing

-In this stage:
+Here we prepare the cleaned data for efficient retrieval:

-    * The cleaned and processed text is converted into a suitable index structure.
+- 🔁 Convert cleaned text into index structures

-    * TF-IDF or other vector-based models may be used.
+- 📈 Use TF-IDF or other vector-based models

-    * An inverted index or a document-term matrix is created for fast search and retrieval.
+- 📇 Create an inverted index or document-term matrix

+---

-## Ranking
+## 📈 Ranking

-This final section:
+In this final stage:

-    * Accepts a search query or keyword input.
+- 🔍 Accept a search query or keyword input

-    * Calculates similarity scores between the query and the indexed documents.
+- 🧮 Compute similarity scores with indexed documents

-    * Sorts and ranks the documents based on relevance.
+- 📊 Rank documents based on relevance

-    * Outputs the top-ranked documents with scores or matched highlights.
+- 📃 Display top-ranked documents with scores or matched highlights

+---

+## ⚙️ How to Run

-To run the code, it is necessary to Ensure your input text files are located in the directory defined early in the notebook.
-Also, the notebook may generate or expect output files such as:
+Make sure your **input text files** are located in the directory defined early in the notebook.
+The notebook may generate or expect the following outputs:

-    * Cleaned text or token files.

-    * Index files (.pkl, .json, or similar).
+- ✨ Cleaned text/token files
+- 📁 Index files (`.pkl`, `.json`, etc.)

-    * Ranking results (printed or saved to a file).
+- 📝 Ranking results (printed or saved)

-It is a good idea to ensure that the paths (to the output directories) exist or are created.
-In case of any issues with the dependencies, it is recommended to install the packages using pip commands.
-Finally, it is to be noted that:
+✅ It’s recommended to ensure all output paths/directories exist before running.

+📦 To install required packages, use `pip` as needed.

+💡 **Pro Tip:**
-    * This notebook is modular, each part can be run independently if data dependencies are met.
+The notebook is **modular** — each part can be run independently if data dependencies are met.

-    * It’s a good idea to run all cells in order at least once to initialize variables and paths properly.
+However, it’s a good idea to **run all cells in order** once to initialize everything properly.

+---

 ## Starting the Web App